kubedb/docs/docs/guides/elasticsearch/custom-config/overview.md

 ## How to Provide Configuration Files

 At first, you have to create configuration files with name specified earlier with your desired configuration.
 Then you have to put these files into a [volume](https://kubernetes.io/docs/concepts/storage/volumes/).
-You have to specify this volume in `spec.configSource` section while creating Elasticsearch crd.
+You have to specify this volume in `spec.configSecret` section while creating Elasticsearch crd.
 KubeDB will mount this volume into `/elasticsearch/custom-config` directory of the elasticsearch pod.
 Configurations from these files will be merged to `elasticsearch.yml` file according to cluster mode described earlier.
 Finally, Elasticsearch server will use this configuration file.

 ## Next Steps